 By Fayaz Bukhari

-Kashmir is claimed in full by both India and Pakistan but ruled in parts by the nuclear-armed neighbours.
+The region is claimed in full by both India and Pakistan, but each country only controls parts of it.